 Qualifications and experience

 Employers expect you to have a degree or postgraduate qualification in a relevant subject, such as computer science, software development or business information systems.
 These courses provide you with the necessary technical knowledge.
-Search for postgraduate courses in computer sciences and IT.

 However, you're unlikely to walk into a job as a technical architect straight after leaving university.
 As mentioned, this is a more senior role and it therefore requires you to spend time building up experience of working in the IT sector.